Heritage Village

 Heritage Village has been in the news!
 Click the links below to learn more.

-The Door County Historical Society created the Heritage Village at Big Creek to provide experience-based activities for learners of all ages to grow in appreciation of the people of 1880-1910 who developed their community in a rural crossroads setting.
+The Door County Historical Society created the Heritage Village to provide experience-based activities for learners of all ages to grow in appreciation of the people of 1880-1910 who developed their community in a rural crossroads setting.
 To honor the spirit of Door County's European settlers, Heritage Village provides a glimpse into community life over one hundred years ago.
 Wander the paths, enjoy the garden, explore eight historic buildings, and discover why a rural village was so important.

 Located at 2041 Michigan St, Sturgeon Bay

-Open Wednesday - Sunday, 10am - 4pm, mid-May through mid-October* (closed July 4th)
+Open Wednesday - Sunday, 11am - 4pm, mid-May through mid-October* (closed July 4th)

 *dates and times are subject to change without notice